azibabari/breach-platform-test/Documentation.md

 ## 2. Test Cases

-Detailed test cases for functional, API, WebSocket, compatibility, performance, usability, and security testing are documented in a Google Sheet: [Breach Test Cases](https://docs.google.com/spreadsheets/d/\[Insert Test Case Google Sheet ID]/edit?usp=sharing).
+Detailed test cases for functional, API, WebSocket, compatibility, performance, usability, and security testing are documented in a Google Sheet: (see below).

 The test cases cover: